rajpandeyy/Amazon-Clone/README.md

 # Amazon-Clone
-This is my first Gitr Repositrory
+This is my first Gitr Repositrory.
+Author - Raj Pandey